Malemm/play-one/README.md

 # play-one
-Play only one media at a time in the browser.
+Play only one video or audio at a time in the browser.